notofonts/noto-docs/src/website/use.md

 ## Bundle Noto fonts with your native app

-The Noto fonts are licensed under the Open Font License.
+All Noto fonts are licensed under the Open Font License.
 You can bundle the fonts with an app that you create, and you can sell the app if you want, but there are additional license requirements.
 (This isn’t legal advice, please consider consulting a lawyer and see the [full license](https://github.com/googlefonts/noto-fonts/blob/main/LICENSE) for all details.)

 ### Android